Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Debra Page Link

-Michele Riley is the associate dean for programs and alternative credit in the School of General Education.
+Michele Riley is the associate dean for programs and alternative credit in the School of Multidisciplinary and Professional Studies.
 Previously, she served as the department chair of humanities and social sciences, as well as the Open College.
-Riley is active with the Purdue University Global military community and serves as the faculty co-advisor for Salute.
+Riley is active with the Purdue Global military community and serves as the faculty co-advisor for Salute.
 The recipient of various teaching, curriculum design, leadership, and service-learning awards, Riley has also been a recipient of several fellowships and grants for her scholarship.
 She has published both her historical and educational research.
 Riley is certified as a Quality Matters Higher Ed Peer Reviewer and serves on the board of the Southeastern Region of the Costume Society of America.

 Education: PhD, Saint Louis University; MA, Southern Illinois University at Edwardsville; BS, Southern Illinois University at Edwardsville